-- a) A Sender sends the message, the shared key, and the algorithm identifier to the Encryptor. - b) The Encryptor ciphers the message using the algorithm specified by the sender.

-c) The Encryptor creates the EncryptedMessage that includes the cipher text.
+- a) A Sender sends the message, the shared key, and the algorithm identifier to the Encryptor. - b) The Encryptor ciphers the message using the algorithm specified by the sender. - c) The Encryptor creates the EncryptedMessage that includes the cipher text.

-Postcondition: The message has been encrypted and it is ready to send.
+Postcondition: The message has been encrypted and sent to the sender.

-Figure 2.
-Sequence Diagram for Encrypting a Message.
+Figure 2: Sequence Diagram for Encrypting a Message